How To Identify Most Common Retail Store Types

 What to Look for:

-• Look for large, multi-story buildings or large sections within malls.
+• Large, multi-story buildings or large sections within malls.

-• Check for a wide array of departments ranging from clothing to electronics.
+• A wide array of departments ranging from clothing to electronics.

 2. Specialty Stores

 Specialty stores focus on a single product category or a limited range of goods.
-Examples include Best Buy (electronics), sporting goods stores, and bookstores.
+Examples include Best Buy (electronics), Dick’s Sporting Goods, and Barnes & Noble (books).
 These stores typically carry a deep assortment within their chosen category, offering a wide range of brands, styles, or models.
 Specialty store sizes can vary greatly—from small boutiques of 2,000 square feet to large chain stores requiring up to 60,000 square feet.
-Layouts can range from free-flow, which inspires curiosity in smaller stores, to grid or loop layouts in larger establishments.

 What to Look for:

-• Identify by the specific focus on a category (e.g., electronics, books).
+• Specific focus on a category (e.g., electronics, books).

 • Deep selection within the category.